What Is a Crypto Wallet?

 Keeping your crypto safe is of utmost importance and you should not take this lightly.
 The most vulnerable point could be your digital wallet or exchange provider.
 These days, cybercriminals use advanced techniques to steal coins and tokens.
 Sadly, there are automated bots that can drain crypto accounts instantly as well as several other malign practices.
-Let’s find out how you can avoid all that and keep your hard earned crypto safe.
+Let’s find out how you can avoid all that and keep your hard-earned crypto safe.

 - Use a cold wallet – By far, one of the best methods to keep your crypto away from cybercrime is by using a cold wallet.
 Having your assets safely stored on a hardware wallet that is not connected to the internet or other device will make it impossible for hackers to gain access.
 Be careful though where you keep your cold wallet – in this case, losing the hardware will mean saying goodbye to everything that is stored in your wallet.

 - Avoid scams – These days, scams come in all shapes and sizes.
-Be careful not to click on any suspicious ads, emails or social media messages that might lead to a hack.
+Be careful not to click on any suspicious ads, emails, or social media messages that might lead to a hack.
 Moreover, pay attention not to give your credentials away on fake cloned websites or fake apps!

-- Use a secure device and internet connection – While trading or accessing your digital wallet, doing so via a public wi-fi network is risky.
+- Use a secure device and internet connection – While trading or accessing your digital wallet, doing so via a public Wi-Fi network is risky.
 It is recommended to use an up-to-date device as well as a secure internet connection.
-You can increase your security and privacy by using a VPN software that changes your IP address and location.
+You can increase your security and privacy by using VPN software that changes your IP address and location.

 - Use multiple wallets – Another preventive measure is to store your crypto on multiple wallets.
-Perhaps a mix of hot and cold wallets would increase security of your entire portfolio.
+Perhaps a mix of hot and cold wallets would increase the security of your entire portfolio.
 In case something happens with one of the wallets, you will not lose everything in the process.